ESG 360 Case Study:

-I’ve worked with Eddie in previous roles, so there was already a shared understanding of the challenge — not just what good looks like, but what actually works in practice.
+I worked with this client’s CEO in previous roles, so there was already a shared understanding of the challenge — not just what good looks like, but what actually works in practice.

-Working alongside Tim at Green Business, we developed Sustain 360, covering Environmental, Social and Governance through a claims and supply chain lens.
+Working alongside Tim at Green Business, we developed a tailored variation of our ESG360 programme, called Sustain 360, covering Environmental, Social and Governance through a claims and supply chain lens.

 This work started with a simple recognition.